Digital banking: Back End Banking Architecture

+Digital Account Opening and Digital Lending

+Digital account opening has become an important part of digital banking, though abandonment remains a challenge.
+Among surveyed U.S. financial institutions, digital channels accounted for 27% of checking account openings in 2025, while institutions reported an average of 3.36 abandoned digital checking applications for every completed online opening.

+Digital banking also extends to lending.
+In a 2026 benchmark study, digital channels accounted for 51% of consumer loan applications among surveyed institutions, up from 41% the previous year.

 Direction Toward Digital Cash

 Digital cash eliminates many problems associated with physical cash, such as misplacement or the potential for money to be stolen or damaged.
 Additionally, digital cash can be traced and accounted for more accurately in cases of dispute.
 As consumers find an increasing number of purchasing opportunities at their fingertips, there is less need to carry physical cash in their wallets.

 Other indications that demand for digital cash is growing are highlighted by the use of peer-to-peer payment systems such as PayPal and the rise of untraceable cryptocurrencies such as bitcoin.
 Almost anything imaginable that can be paid with physical cash can theoretically be paid with the swipe of a bank card, including parking meters.
 The problem is this technology is still not omnipresent.
 Cash circulation grew in the United States by 42% between 2007 and 2012, with an average annual growth rate of 7%, according to the BBC.

-The concept of an all digital cash economy is no longer just a futuristic dream but it's still unlikely to outdate physical cash in the near future.
+The concept of an all-digital cash economy remains possible in theory but physical cash is unlikely to disappear in the near future.
 All digital banks are possible as a consumer option, but people may still have a need for physical cash in certain situations.
 ATMs help banks cut overhead, especially if they are available at various strategic locations beyond branch offices.